 FRAGMENTS | Dresden

-In March 1945, the German government ordered the media to inflate the death toll between 200,000 and 500,000.
-The city authorities estimated the death toll at 25,000 and another study conducted in 2010 confirms this number.
+In March 1945, the German government instructed the media to inflate the death toll, reporting figures ranging from 200,000 to 500,000.
+However, the city authorities estimated the actual death toll to be around 25,000, a number that has been corroborated by a study conducted in 2010.